-Why and when do you use Sensory Market Research?
+Why and when do you use Sensory Profiling Market Research?

-Sensory Research, defined as Eye Tracking, Biometrics and Galvanic Skin Response methods to respondent testing deliver more “truthful” answers versus the traditional cognitive survey methods.
+Sensory Research, defined as Eye Tracking, Biometrics and Galvanic Skin Response methods to respondent testing delivers more “truthful” answers versus the traditional cognitive survey methods.

 How does Sensory Research differ from Traditional Market Research?